-The pioneer explorer company from the country of Amundsen and Nansen has the lead in the fast growing global adventure tourism market at sea.
-For the first time in ten years, the company has purchased a new explorer ship.
-The 120-year-old has also tripled its capacity in Antarctic waters.
+Hurtigruten, the leader in polar exploration, is also the lead in the fast growing global adventure tourism market at sea.
+For the first time in ten years, the company has purchased a new explorer ship, effectively tripling its capacity in Antarctic waters.

-The first step of the refurbishment program includes total renewal of four Norwegian coastal ships.
-Out goes the cruise interior and furnishings typical of the nineties.
-In comes a modern Scandinavian interior – with inspiration drawn from the spectacular nature outside the windows and under the keels.
-In addition, also the new ship MS Spitsbergen is to be totally renewed inside and furthermore to undergo a major conversion for sailing under polar conditions.
+The first step of the refurbishment program includes the total renewal of four Norwegian coastal ships, including a modern Scandinavian interior – with inspiration drawn from the spectacular nature outside the windows and under the keels.
+In addition, the new MS Spitsbergen will be refurbished both on the inside as well as the out, to better prepare her for sailing in polar conditions.

-The Norwegian shipyard Fosen Yard Yard has won the contract in an international tender.
+The Norwegian shipyard Fosen Yard has won the contract in an international tender.

 “New Arctic Interior”

-MS Polarlys was given new interior end of February.
+MS Polarlys was given new interior end in early 2016.

 The new look has been named New Arctic Interior.
 Have a look at the video from the newly refurbished MS Polarlys below: